ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

       areacello:
       volcello:

-or by explicitly adding variable parameters (the key-value pair may be as specific as a CMOR variable can permit):
+or by additionally specifying further keys that are used to define the fx datsets, e.g.,

 .. code-block:: yaml

     fx_variables:
       areacello:
         mip: Ofx
+        exp: piControl
       volcello:
         mip: Omon

+This might be useful to select fx files from a specific ``mip`` table or from a specific ``exp`` in case not all experiments provide the fx variable.

 Alternatively, the ``fx_variables`` argument can also be specified as a list: